-Ex-Minneapolis officers charged in George Floyd’s death get tentative trial date in March 2021
+Ex-Minneapolis officers charged in George Floyd’s killing get tentative trial date in March

-It is unclear if some or all of the officers will be tried together or separately.
+It is unclear whether some or all of the officers will be tried together.
 While prosecutors seem to be pushing for a consolidated trial, defense attorneys are instead expected to push for separate prosecutions.

 Chauvin was charged with second-degree murder, while the other three — Tou Thao, Thomas K. Lane and J. Alexander Kueng — were charged with aiding and abetting Chauvin.